 5.4 Interior Public Spaces & Programming The second workshop explored "Interior Public Spaces & Programming".
 The key topic of discussion for this Co-Design Workshop and Panel Discussion focussed on how the Proposed Development can provide an internal public space and programme that best meets the needs of the community.
-The aim was to understand the community's thoughts and understanding of what this public space might be, the need it would respond to and any ideas which could further enhance the public offering at a future Euston Tower.
-Many ideas for public uses and their spatial requirement were received and documented, which were used to inform the developing public realm strategy for the Proposed Development.
-Both the key points of feedback, and the subsequent design responses, are outlined on these pages.
+The aim was to understand the community's thoughts and what this public space might be, the need it would respond to and any ideas which could further enhance the public offering at a future Euston Tower.
+The key points of feedback, and the subsequent design responses, are outlined on these pages.
 Co-Design Workshop (28th April 2023)